‘Beijing’s parade proves China is in full control’

-This is apropos three letters from this writer carried by the newspaper on Wednesday, Thursday, and yesterday.
+This is apropos some letters to the Editor from this writer carried by the newspaper on Wednesday, Thursday, Friday and yesterday.

-This alliance of Trump’s intended economic “targets” has evolved into an integrated powerhouse.
-The SCO bloc now represents nearly half the world’s population, accounts for 30 percent of global GDP, and controls over 40 percent of global oil and gas reserves.
-By aligning supply chains,
+Two competing global models are now emerging.
+The US-led Western approach remains rooted in military interventions, sanctions, and economic dominance, using pressure to force compliance while destabilizing regions and fueling refugee crises.
+In contrast, the China-led model prioritizes economic inclusion, infrastructure investment, fair trade, and mutual respect for sovereignty.
+Developing nations across Africa, Latin America, Southeast Asia, and the Middle East increasingly see tangible benefits from Beijing’s partnerships — schools, hospitals, roads, digital connectivity — while associating Washington’s interventions with bombing campaigns, regime changes, and social collapse.

-financial systems, and technological ecosystems, these nations have built collective resilience capable of resisting U.S. pressure.
-Where Trump’s tariffs once aimed to divide and weaken, they have instead unified and empowered an alternative leadership.
+In his parade address, Xi Jinping underscored this vision of inclusive leadership, declaring that no force on Earth can stop China’s rise but emphasizing that the world is vast enough for every nation to prosper together.
+His message of fairness, dignity, and mutual respect resonated far beyond Beijing’s immediate circle.
+The SCO bloc and Belt and Road partnerships now symbolize an aspirational alternative for hundreds of millions seeking growth without subjugation, stability without domination, and prosperity without conditional dependency.

 Copyright Business Recorder, 2025